haikus-in-c/haikus-in-c.github.io/_posts/2013-04-12-spotify-programming-challenge-reggae.markdown

 Let's continue with 11.
 11 is 1011, or (1\*2^3 + 0\*2^2 + 1\*2^1 + 1\*2^0), in binary.
 Why is this?

-If we divide any number x mod 2, we get either a 1 or a 0, telling us the remainder of x/2 and consequently if the 1s place of x in binary is 1 or 0.
-11 mod 2 is 1, and thus we know that when divided by 2s, 11 needs an extra 1 (10/2 = 5 R1).
+If we divide 11 mod 2, we'll get a 1, telling us the remainder of 11/2 and consequently whether the 1s place of 11 in binary form is 1 or 0.

-Now, let's divide 11/2, rounding down to the nearest integer.
-This division allows us to raise our divisor by power of 2, or shift left one place in binary.
-Now, when we divide mod 2 we'll told the remainder of x/4, in terms of 2s, or how many 2s are needed to make up the remainder of a division by 4.
-If we didn't divide by 2 and simply doubled the divisor, we would get our remainder in 1s, but we need it in 2s because we already figured out the 1s.
+Now, let's divide 11/2, rounding down to the nearest integer, which makes 5.
+This division allows us to raise our modulous divisor by a power of 2, or shift left one place in binary.
+When we compute 5 mod 2 what we're really seeing is the remainder of 11/4 expressed in terms of 2.
+Notice that if we didn't divide by 2 here and simply doubled the modulous divisor, we would get our remainder in 1s, which in this case would be (11%4= 3), a very unhelpful number in binary.

-(11/2 = 5) mod 2 also equals 1, so we know that when divided by _4s_, 11 needs
-at least an extra 2.
-We put a 1 in the 2s place (notice that simply 11 mod 4 = 3, a
-very unhelpful number in binary).

-Dividing by 2 and then by modulus 2 again, we find that (5/2 = 2) mod 2 equals 0, which
-means that when divided by _8s_, 11 _does not need_ at least another 4 (which would make 12).
-We put a 0 in the 4s place.

-Finally, (2/2 = 1) mod 2 is 1, meaning that when divided by 16s, 11 does need
-at least another 8 (this is of course because 16 does not go into 11 any times).
-We stop there because the next division brings us to 0.
+The central idea is to find the remainder of x/2^(n+1) in terms of 2^n in order to find out if the nth binary slot from the right is a 0 or a 1.

 {% highlight latex %}
 	11%2 = 1 --> append to binary string: 1